 The only makeup my mom wore was a bright red lipstick she thoughtfully applied every time she left the house.
 She’d carefully apply the first coat and then press her lips on a piece of tissue to make a perfect lip print before applying the second coat.
 As a kid, I thought this whole ritual was impossibly glamorous but then I started wearing makeup during the lip-gloss crazy seventies and two coats of lip gloss would smear all over your face and make your lips stick together.

 Lip gloss slides into my wrinkles now so the days of swiping on a layer of gloss with my finger are long gone and I’ve discovered that if I want my lipstick to stay on I need to blot as well.
 Blotting removes the excess product so your second coat goes on smoother.

-Wait Before Eating or Drinking
+Step 7 (Not Optional): Wait Before Eating or Drinking

 This is the hardest step for me.
 I used to put on all my makeup, including my lipstick, and then head down to breakfast.
 Or I’d grab a drink on the way out the door to the car.
-But if I wait a good 30 minutes before having anything to drink, my lipstick won’t bleed.
+And then I’d be shocked when I got to work and saw that my lipstick had smeared everywhere.